winedarksea/AutoTS/extended_tutorial.md

 Both of these can also be recursive in depth, containing ensembles of ensembles.
 This recursive ensembling can happen when ensembles are imported from a starting template - they work just fine, but may get rather slow, having lots of models.

 `horizontal` ensembles are the type of ensembles for which this package was originally created.
 With this, each series gets its own model.
-This avoids the 'one size does not fit all' problem when many time series are in a datset.
+This avoids the 'one size does not fit all' problem when many time series are in a dataset.
 In the interest of efficiency, univariate models are only run on the series they are needed for.
 Models not in the `no_shared` list may make horizontal ensembling very slow at scale - as they have to be run for every series, even if they are only used for one.
 `horizontal-max` chooses the best series for every model. `horizontal` and `horizontal-min` attempt to reduce the number of slow models chosen while still maintaining as much accuracy as possble.